Regulation Z: What It Is And How It Protects Mortgage Borrowers

 Consider this scenario: A lender advertises low interest rates to entice customers and make it seem like they’re more affordable than other lenders.
-But then, once a borrower is already in the process of getting a loan, they reveal the true cost of the loan, which includes a variety of costly fees that they hadn’t previously disclosed.
+But then, once a borrower is already in the process of getting a loan, the lender reveals the true cost of the loan, which includes a variety of costly fees not previously disclosed.

-Regulation Z prevents things like this from happening by requiring lenders to disclose the full cost of their loans from the get-go.
+Regulation Z prevents situations like this from occurring by requiring lenders to disclose the full cost of their loans from the get-go.

-When you shop around for loans now, you’ll notice that lenders have to include an APR in addition to the interest rate.
-APR stands for annual percentage rate and includes not just the interest rate you’ll be charged on your loan balance but also many of the costs you’ll incur to take out the loan, including things like your origination fee, discount points or a mortgage insurance premium.
+When you shop around for loans now, you’ll notice that lenders must include an APR in addition to the interest rate.
+APR stands for annual percentage rate and includes not just the interest rate you’ll be charged on your loan balance but also many of the costs you’ll incur to take out the loan, including costs like your origination fee, discount points and mortgage insurance premium (MIP).

-There are also a few rules that specifically protect mortgage borrowers.
+A few rules specifically protect mortgage borrowers.
 Let’s take a look at how mortgage borrowers benefit from Regulation Z protections.

-Regulation Z requires that lenders make certain disclosures about your loan.
-When you get a mortgage, you’ll get two separate Truth in Lending disclosure statements – one when you apply for your loan and another 3 days prior to closing on the loan.
+As noted, Regulation Z requires that lenders make certain disclosures about your loan.
+As a borrower, you’ll get two separate Truth in Lending disclosure statements – one when you apply for your loan and another 3 days prior to closing on the loan.

-You can see an example of what a Loan Estimate looks like at ConsumerFinance.gov.
+You can see an example of a Loan Estimate at ConsumerFinance.gov.

-Then, at least 3 business days before your closing, your lender will give you your Closing Disclosure.
-You can take these 3 days to compare your Closing Disclosure to your Loan Estimate and ask your lender any questions you have, including questions about any disparities between these two documents.
+Then, at least 3 business days before your closing, your lender will provide your Closing Disclosure.
+You can take these 3 days to compare your Closing Disclosure to your Loan Estimate and ask your lender any questions, including questions about any disparities between these two documents.

-Your Closing Disclosure will include the same information as your Loan Estimate, including your rate, your estimated monthly payment and other loan details.
+Your Closing Disclosure will have the same information as your Loan Estimate, including your rate, your estimated monthly payment and other loan details.

-You can see an example of what a Closing Disclosure looks like at ConsumerFinance.gov.
+You can see an example of a Closing Disclosure at ConsumerFinance.gov.

 Right Of Rescission